BLUE HORIZON 1261

 Jerad took a bite of his ice cream and thought for a moment before he spoke.
 "Aside of his cigars, his biggest passion is playing music."

 "Music?"
 Ivy repeated in surprise.
-"Forgive me for saying this, but your brother doesn't look like the musical type."
+"No offense intended, but your brother doesn't look like the musical type."

-The raccoon grinned widely at her.
+The raccoon smiled at her.
 "No, I doubt anyone would think that," he said, "but he spends a lot of his spare time either listening to music, or trying to recreate what he's heard on his instruments.
 He's actually really good… but don't tell him I said that!"